divtxt/raft/README.md

 Misc/Maybe:

 - [ ] Tests have theoretical concurrency issues
-- [ ] Change to actor model / library
 - [ ] Use custom FIFO instead of fixed size channel (perhaps metrics first?)
 - [ ] Servers check that they agree on cluster info
 - [ ] Election timeout based on ping times to bias selection of lower latency leader